Everest Base Camp Elevation: What You Need to Know Before You Go

 If you do not follow proper trekking techniques, you might get altitude sickness.
 Some common symptoms of altitude sickness are Nausea/headache, vomiting, loss of appetite, sleeplessness, confusion, disorientation, weakness, swelling of hands and face, and shortness of breath with breathing irregularity.
 If you experience any of these symptoms, you should immediately inform your partners and seek medical attention.

 Altitude sickness has no immediate cure.
 Thus, descending is the only way to survive.
 Medicines such as Diamox can help slow down effects, but the results are only temporary.
-It is best to avoid altitude sickness than to seek its cure.
+It is better to avoid altitude sickness than to seek its cure.
 There are various ways you can prevent this sickness.

 First, it is crucial that you regulate a good pace that your body can handle.
 Do not rush while ascending and let the body adapt to the altitude.
 Taking acclimatization days is very important as these breaks give your body more time to adjust to the oxygen levels.
 Staying hydrated, getting enough sleep, consuming enough nutrients, and avoiding alcohol and tobacco are also a few ways to prevent altitude sickness.